 The community and resources developed through EIESL have been a tremendous resource over the last decade, and now, we would like to engage a new cohort of students, staff, faculty and community to dialogue and develop a 2.0 version that reflects current discourse grounded in the social, political, economic and ecological realities of our day.
 What does community engagement on global issues mean to you?
 What is the role of the academic institution on such issues?
 Has higher education’s role changed?
 How might we engage the campus community in a renewed conversation?
 Join us in shaping the next version of this project!

 We are looking for collaborators with skills in project design, and a strong interest in ethical participatory community engagement.
-Applicants should demonstrate a commitment to continual learning and engagement with the topics of ethics, social justice, anti-racism, and related conversations.
+Successful candidates for this opportunity will demonstrate experience or interest in:

 Deliverables & Milestones:

 - Students will conduct a review of existing resources, and begin to identify potential opportunities and gaps that can serve as dialogue prompts in the campus/community engagement process.

-- Students will support the development of a participatory plan for re-engaging the wider UBC community to receive feedback on the guidebook.
+- Students will support the development of a participatory plan for re-engaging the wider UBC community on the overall project.

-- Students will be asked to provide a final report with a summary of potential areas of the EIESL resources to be updated, and put together a proposed project plan for future cohorts alongside ORICE staff.
+- Students will be asked to provide a transitional report with a summary of the activities they have undertaken throughout the engagementship and recommendations for subsequent cohorts.

 - The students will additionally give a short presentation to the team at ORICE about their key learnings.

-While the program’s facilitators have drafted the program structure and suggested milestones for the project, students will be given the flexibility to co-design and modify their outcomes as they deem relevant and in coordination with ORICE project leads.
-The students participating in this engagementship will be supported by ORICE team leads throughout this project
+While the program’s facilitators have drafted the program structure and suggested milestones for the project, students will be given the flexibility to co-design and modify their outcomes as the project unfolds in coordination with ORICE project leads.
+The students participating in this engagementship will be supported by ORICE team leads throughout this project.

 Please note this is a not-for-credit unpaid opportunity.
 If you are interested in making this a student-directed study course, please contact email@example.com to discuss the process to explore this option.